telefonicaid/thinking-cities/docs/topics/user_permissions.md

 Users receive roles assignments into Services (or Subservices).
 The permissions are determinated by the Role which a user has in a service (or subservice).
-Depending on the IoTP component, user permission implies the ability of do some actions or not.
+Depending on the IoTP component, user permission implies the ability to do some actions or not.

 | User   | Role               | Service\\```<SubService>```|